yiyansun/GeoAI/readme.md

 <details>
 <summary><b>Readings</b></summary>

-1. Zhao et al. (2021). *Deep Fake Geography?
-When geospatial data encounters AI*.
-Cartography and GIS.
+1. Zhao, B., Zhang, S., Xu, C., Sun, Y., & Deng, C. (2021).
+Deep fake geography?
+When geospatial data encounter Artificial Intelligence.
+Cartography and Geographic Information Science, 48(4), 338-352.

 > one reading that focuses on the technical aspects of deep learning, such as a chapter from a deep learning textbook or a relevant research paper